 Het Steen is Antwerp’s oldest building.
 It lies on the Scheldt river and is just a short walk from the Grote Markt.
 Het Steen, once home to the Maritime Museum, is now a child-friendly meeting space with all kind of workshops for kids from 6 years and older.

-Make sure to take a short walk next to the river Schelde (no.13 on the map).
+Make sure to take a short walk next to the river Scheldt.
 Antwerp is Europe’s second-largest seaport and ranks among the world’s top ten.
 You can usually see some large container ships in the distance.
 The cruise ships visiting Antwerp are also docked along the new cruise terminal next to the Steen fortress, right in the centre of the city.
+If you have a couple of hours to spare consider a boat tour in Antwerp harbour.

 Where to stay in Antwerp

-Looking for a nice hotel for sightseeing in Antwerp?
+Looking for a well-located hotel for sightseeing in Antwerp?
 For the very best location in town try the Hilton on the Groenplaats.
-If you don’t mind walking a bit more and are looking for a better price/quality hotel in Antwerp city centre, you may like Radisson BLU Astrid Hotel or Park Inn by Radisson which are both located near the central station, the zoo, the aquarium, and close to many shops and restaurants.
-Here you can find the best deals for Antwerp accommodation.
+If you don’t mind walking a bit more and are looking for a better price/quality hotel in Antwerp city centre, you may like Radisson BLU Astrid Hotel or Park Inn by Radisson which are both located near the central station, the zoo, and close to many shops and restaurants.
+Alternatively, you can find the best deals for Antwerp accommodation here.

 Disclaimer: This post contains affiliate links.